Feeling isolated? How to tackle loneliness.

 Is there some way that you can help your friends and family?

-Covid-19 doesn’t have to make us all victims, but it does mean we’ve got to be a bit proactive and a bit innovative.
+Feeling a bit isolated doesn’t have to make us victims, but it does mean we’ve got to be a bit proactive and a bit innovative.